tural-ali/encycloDB/README.md

 - to add more schools and make database of all schools over the world

 #Bad words
-Currently consists of 77 censored/dirty words in English.
+Currently consists of 2200 censored/dirty words in en, ar, cs, da, de, eo, es, fa, fi, fr, hi, hu, it, ja, ko, nl, no, pl, pt, ru, sv, th, tlh, tr, zh.

 ***Todos***
  - to add more languages